 Door screens made of clear plastic are ideal for rooms that need to be closed off for air conditioning as these don’t stop light.
 For indoor French doors, it may be necessary to stop the light from coming in the afternoon.
 These can be fitted with window treatments made of woven bamboo, voile fabric and lace.
 French window treatments are beautifully stylized and can be coordinated with your room’s interiors to achieve a synchronous interior design.

 These very popular doors did not gain mainstream popularity until well into the second half of 20th century.
 This was primarily because they are designed without a central jamb and hence were thought to pose safety concerns.
-Today, design and manufacturing technology has advanced significantly to make them as safe as jambed doors.
-If you want to add space, light or simply, flamboyance to your living space, these doors are your best bet.
+Today, design and manufacturing technology has advanced significantly to make them as safe as any doors.
+If you want to add space, light or simply, flamboyance to your living space, these are your best bet.